Thursday, July 31, 2025

 • Still, locals and tourists enjoy the mystery, keeping the legend alive.

-There was an attempt by the government to develop forestry in eastern Iceland, and various tree types were planted to determine which grows best in the harsh Icelandic climate.
-It turned out that Siberian larch grows best, and many were planted to help with reforestation.
+The government attempted to develop forestry in eastern Iceland, and various tree species were planted to determine which would grow best in the harsh Icelandic climate.
+It turned out that Siberian larch grows best, so many were planted to support reforestation.
 They are now being farmed, but they are still not as numerous as desired.
-Most of Iceland is quite barren, and only parts of Iceland can grow trees (during the short growing season in the summer).
+Most of Iceland is quite barren, and only parts of it can support trees (during the short summer growing season).

 We drove by the Golfklúbbur Fljótsdalshéraðs golf course, which is popular in this area.